-- Thank them for your scholarship and explain your program if he/she is unfamiliar with it. - Let them know how your exchange experience has impacted you. - Talk about your first impressions of the U.S. and/or your host community.
+- Thank him/her for your scholarship and explain your program if he/she is unfamiliar with it. - Let him/her know how your exchange experience has impacted you. - Talk about your first impressions of the U.S. and/or your host community.
 Explain how and why they changed.
-What positive things did you learn? - Tell them why you believe exchange trips like yours are so important.
+What positive things did you learn? - Tell them why you believe exchange programs like yours are so important.